sircac/md/doc_review.md

 ## DR2SEA requirements

-An schematic description of the DR2SEA can be found
+An schematic description of the DR2SEA can be found [here](http://www.ba.infn.it/agustin/cal/SCDC.pdf) and the latest DR2SEA tabel [here](http://www.ba.infn.it/agustin/cal/DR2SEA.xlsx).

 ## Dorothea's notes